-Used car salesmen have not always received the best reviews, when ratings are given to the various professions in terms of public esteem.
-Prior to meeting Gerald House, I had no personal experience with either buying or selling used cars, so I could not relate to some of the unkind things or jokes that were said about their profession.
-My friendship with Gerald changed my attitude about judging someone based on the type of work that he does.
+Used car salesmen have not always received the best reviews when ratings of public esteem are assigned to the various professions.
+Prior to meeting Gerald House I had no personal experience with either buying or selling used cars, so I could not relate to some of the unkind things or jokes which were said about their profession.
+My friendship with Gerald changed my attitude about judging someone based on the type of work he does.

 Gerald was a natural-born salesman.
-He never met a stranger, and seemed to be comfortable in every environment- from an executive board room to a sale barn.
-He owned and operated a well-known used car dealership in my hometown, so he was easy to find when I began shopping for an inexpensive, low-mileage vehicle for our teenaged son.
-“Come on in, Doc,” he said when I introduced myself and told him my need, “let’s find you just what you need for that boy!”
-At that point, I knew he would find the right car, or at least make me think he had.
-The one thing that attracted me to Gerald was his on-going conversation about the things of the Lord.
-He knew I was a member of a sister Baptist church, but he did not know initially, that I was passionate in my desire to walk by faith, and hungry for Christian fellowship.
-There was an immediate and eternal bond forged between us, and that bond was Christ.
+He never met a stranger and seemed to be comfortable in every environment from an executive board room to a sale barn.
+He owned and operated a well-known used car dealership in my hometown, so he was easy to find when I began shopping for an inexpensive, low-mileage vehicle for our teenage son.
+“Come on in, Doc,” he said when I introduced myself and told him my need, “Let’s find you just what you need for your boy!”
+At that point I knew he would find the right car or at least make me think he had.
+The one thing which attracted me to Gerald was his on-going conversation about the things of the Lord.
+He knew I was a member of a sister Baptist church, but he did not know initially I was passionate in my desire to walk by faith and was hungry for Christian fellowship.
+There was an immediate and eternal bond forged between us and the bond was Christ.

-It was perhaps a year later, I received a phone call from Nell, Gerald’s wife for 35 years.
-The call was late in the evening on another Saturday, and Nell said these words, “Gerald just died.”
+It was perhaps a year later I received a phone call from Nell, Gerald’s wife of 35 years.
+The call was late in the evening on another Saturday and Nell said these words, “Gerald just died.”
 Certain she was in on another of his pranks, I said, “Come on Nell, what’s the old boy up to now?”
 She said, “No, I’m serious, Gerald just drove down to the lot, and when he got there, he slumped over the wheel and his heart must have stopped.”
 I was in total shock just like Nell.

-We buried his remains a few days later, but his funeral was not a concession of defeat but a celebration of victory.
-Whenever I drive by that used car lot now, my mind is flooded with many wonderful remembrances of spiritual battles which were fought and won there.
-In the process of learning, witnessing, laughing and crying at that place, I know my spiritual life enlarged while having the time of my life.
-I can’t say about the current spiritual condition at that lot, but I can attest to the fact once the Spirit of Christ, embodied in my pal Gerald House, walked and worked at that used car lot.
+We buried his remains a few days later, but his funeral was not a concession of defeat but rather a celebration of victory.
+Whenever I drive past the used car lot now my mind is flooded with many wonderful remembrances of spiritual battles which were fought and won there.
+In the process of learning, witnessing, laughing and crying at that place I know my spiritual life enlarged while having the time of my life.
+I can’t say about the current spiritual atmosphere of the lot, but I can attest to the fact once the Spirit of Christ embodied in my pal Gerald House, walked and worked at that used car lot.
 Many souls received Christ as Savior and heaven as their reward right there.
-It is only fitting on Gerald’s last trip to his lot that evening, he stopped, bowed his head and stepped into the physical presence of his Savior, the Lord Jesus Christ.
+It is only fitting on Gerald’s last trip to his lot that Saturday evening he stopped his car, bowed his head and stepped into the physical presence of his Lord and Savior Jesus Christ.